EduHz/EduHz/README.md

 <img src="https://github.com/BryanCPineda/BryanCPineda/blob/main/svg.svg" alt="hello world"/>

 <h3 align="center">I'm Edu, a 30-year-old Argentinian with a passion for programming and technology.
-Having discovered my love for coding, I successfully earned my certification as a web developer.
+Having discovered my love for coding, I successfully earned my certification as a web developer in 2022.
 Eager to share my skills and knowledge with you, let's embark on this exciting journey together.</h3>

-You can visit my porfolio here : [Edu Hz](https://porfolio-jet.vercel.app/)
+You can visit my Porfolio here : [Edu Hz](https://porfolio-jet.vercel.app/)

 ```javascript
 const aboutMe = {